-Outside agency support sought - moves towards exclusion if this is extreme
+Outside agency support sought - moves towards exclusion if exceptional circumstances persist.

 At West Dean, we never intend to have to use any physical force with any other person.
 We accept, however, that there may be rare instances when this is necessary, and so include this in our policy: